EricPohlers/PostIt-/README.md

 # PostIt-
-adding, loading and editing posts on small Website created with bootswatch-theme
+adding, loading and editing posts on small Website created with a bootswatch-theme

 Learning:
 - ES2015 Modules